wp-plugins/search-in-place/README.txt

 A: In the settings page of the plugin there is a new attribute for selecting if get the pages/posts with all terms entered through the search box (AND), or any of terms (OR)

+= Q: How to find the products created by WooCommerce? =

+A: The Pro version of the plugin allows searching in custom post types, and taxonomies.

+In the settings page of the plugin there are two attributes: the "Post type", and "Taxonomy".
+You simply should press the "Add new type" button, and type the name of post_type, the process to add the taxonomies is similar, press the "Taxonomy" button, and type the taxonomy name.

+For common plugins like: WooCommerce, WP e-Commerce, Jigoshop, and Ready!
+Ecommerce Shopping Cart, with only pressing the corresponding button, all post types and taxonomies used by these plugins are added to the "Search in Place".

 http://wordpress.dwbooster.com/faq/search-in-place

 == Screenshots ==